scopatz/ans-annual2012/comp-meth/scopatz_ans-annual2012_roundtable.rst

 The FLASH License
 ===============================
-Thus FLASH is both free as in beer and open.
+Thus FLASH is both free-as-in-beer and open.

 The FLASH License
 ===============================
-Thus FLASH is both free as in beer and open.
+Thus FLASH is both free-as-in-beer and open.

 However, it is not free as in speech.

 The FLASH License
 ===============================
-Thus FLASH is both free as in beer and open.
+Thus FLASH is both free-as-in-beer and open.

 However, it is not free as in speech.

-This license will persist due to the need to keep the code from becoming export controlled.
+This license agreement will persist due to the need to keep the code from becoming export controlled.

 .. image:: stop_defacing.jpg